Improved performance guarantees for Tukey's median: Main results

-with probability at least $1-e^{-t}$, whenever $\frac{r(\Sigma)+t}{n}\leq c$.
+with probability at least $1-e^{-t}$ whenever $\frac{r(\Sigma)+t}{n}\leq c$.
 Furthermore, if $\|\Sigma\|$ and $r(\Sigma)$ are known up to some absolute multiplicative factor, then the requirement $\frac{r(\Sigma)+t}{n}\leq c$ can be dropped.
-This inequality exhibits optimal dependence on the ``dimensional'' characteristic expressed via the effective rank as opposed to the ambient dimension that can be much larger, as well as correct dependence on the degree of contamination $\eps$.
-Deviation inequalities of type \eqref{bound:optimal} are often referred to as \emph{sub-Gaussian guarantees}, since they hold, for $\eps=0$, for the sample mean of i.i.d.
-Gaussian random vectors due to the Borell-TIS inequality \citep{borell1975brunn,cirel1976norms}.
-Whether Tukey's median admits a bound of the form \eqref{bound:optimal} remained an open question: specifically, it was unknown whether $d$ can be replaced by $r(\Sigma)$.
-We will give a (partial) affirmative answer below.
-As this question is mainly interesting in the situation when $d$ is large, we will assume that $d\geq 2$ in the remainder of the paper.
+This inequality exhibits optimal dependence on the ``dimensional'' characteristic expressed via the effective rank $r(\Sigma)$ as opposed to the ambient dimension $d$, as well as correct dependence on the degree of contamination $\eps$.

+Deviation inequalities similar to bound \eqref{bound:optimal} are often referred to as \emph{sub-Gaussian guarantees}, since they hold, for $\eps=0$, for the sample mean of i.i.d.
+Gaussian random vectors due to Borell-TIS inequality \citep{borell1975brunn,cirel1976norms}.
+Whether Tukey's median satisfies an estimate of the form \eqref{bound:optimal} remained an open question: \emph{specifically, it was unknown whether $d$ can be replaced by $r(\Sigma)$, even for $\eps = 0$}.
+We will give a (partial) affirmative answer below: namely, we show that (a) inequality \eqref{bound:optimal} does hold for empirical Tukey's median when $\eps = 0$ (Corollary \ref{th:main}), and that (b) for large $n$, the term $\|\Sigma\|^{1/2}\l( \sqrt{\frac{r(\Sigma)+t}{n}}\r)$ dominates the error bound when $\eps\leq c(d)n^{-1/2}$ for a sufficiently small constant $c(d)$, see Corollary \ref{corollary:rates}.
+As the question we are investigating is mainly interesting in the situation when $d$ is large, we will assume that $d\geq 2$ in the remainder of the paper.

-\subsection{Contamination-free framework.}
+\subsection{Contamination-free framework}

 Our starting point is the contamination-free scenario corresponding to $\eps = 0$.
 Recall that a random vector $X\in\mathbb{R}^d$ has elliptically symmetric distribution $\m E(\mu,\Sigma,F)$, denoted $X\sim \m E(\mu,\Sigma,F)$ in the sequel, if